Applying for a long-stay visa (MVV) for residents of Ghana

 How to apply for an MVV in Ghana?

-Procedure for Residents of Togo, Ivory Coast, Liberia and Sierra Leone
+Procedure for Residents of Togo, Ivory Coast, Liberia, Sierra Leone and Nigeria

 Residents of Togo, Ivory Coast, Liberia and Sierra Leone wishing to reside in the Netherlands can also apply for a long-stay visa (MVV) at the Dutch embassy in Accra.